fortran-lang/fortran-lang.org/TRANSLATING.md

 the recommended strategy is to create symbolic links from the entries in ``_i18n/en/_posts`` to the localized variant ``_i18n/<lang>/_posts`` instead of copying the complete posts.

+Note that this allows to have posts visible only in certain language subtrees, which can be useful if you want to announce local events or have translated versions of the English posts.